 Moreover, numerous copies of texts containing the early version—sans commentaries—survive in medieval manuscripts.
 According to my analysis, these can be divided into four separate branches.
-The first two branches (10–11) are more damaged.
+The first two branches (I–II) are more defective.
 Both contain different versions of Sefer Yeṣirah that have been combined.
-(I) The branch attached to Donolo’s Collection: Several manuscripts containing an abridged copy of Shabbetai Donolo’s commentary on Sefer Yeṣirah from his Ḥakhemoni also contain a partial copy of the early Genizah version.
-This is already the case in e.g., ms Parma, Palatine, Cod.
+(I) The branch attached to the text assembled from Donnolo’s commentary: Several manuscripts containing an abridged copy of Shabbetai Donnolo’s commentary on Sefer Yeṣirah from his Ḥakhemoni also contain a partial copy of the early Genizah-attested version.
+This is already the case in e.g., MS Parma, Palatine, Cod.
 Parm.
 2784 [de Rossi 1390; Richler 1198] from 1286.
-(II) The Ashkenazi Branch: ms Paris, The National Library of France, héb.
+(II) The Ashkenazi Branch: MS Paris, Bibliothèque nationale de France, héb.
 770, Ashkenazic script, 15th century, fols.
 41b–45a.
-The other two branches (12–13) contain a complete witness to the early version.
-(III) The Italian-Hebraist Branch: ms London, British Library, Harley 5510 (Margaliouth 754), fols.
+The other two branches (III–IV) contain a complete witness to the early version.
+(III) The Italian-Hebraist Branch: MS London, British Library, Harley 5510 (Margoliouth 754), fols.
 107a–110 (old pagination: 212a–218a), Sephardic script, 14th–15th century.
 This manuscript reached Vatican City in 1541.
-A few years prior, it very likely served as the basis for ms Munich, Bavarian State Library, Cod. hebr.
-115, which was written in an Ashkenazic script in Gradoli in 1538 by Paulus Aemelius.
+A few years prior, it very likely served as the basis for MS Munich, Bayerische Staatsbibliothek, Cod. hebr.
+115, which was written in an Ashkenazic script in Gradoli in 1538 by Paulus Aemilius.
 Aemilius, a convert, produced the manuscript for Johann Albrecht Widmannstetter’s Hebraica collection, as part of the Kabbalistic library (the copy of Sefer Yeṣirah is found in fols.
 2b–6b).
-(IV) The Karaite Branch (in which the treatise is divided into seven chapters): ms London, British Library, Or.
+(IV) The Karaite Branch (in which the treatise is divided into seven chapters): MS London, British Library, Or.
 1263 (Margoliouth 600), fols.
-3b–6a, copied in 1433 in Karaite script; ms Saint Petersburg, Russian State Library, Evr.
-II A 380, copied in Eastern script in the 14th–15th century, folds.
-1a–4b (incomplete); ms Saint Petersburg, Russian State Library, Evr.
+3b–6a, copied in 1433 in Karaite script; MS Saint Petersburg, Russian State Library, Evr.
+II A 380, copied in Eastern script in the 14th–15th century, fols.
+1a–4b (incomplete); MS Saint Petersburg, Russian State Library, Evr.
 I 313, fols.
 199b–203a, copied in Karaite script in the 18th century.

-To summarize, the early text of Sefer Yeṣirah that was discovered in the Genizah rotulus and that was used by Saʿadiah in another variant can also be found in several independent branches: From copies of and commentaries on the book written in the East in the early 10th century to compilations of annotations and copies produced in various locales later in the Middle Ages.
-Thus, despite historically having been designated as “Saʿadiah’s recension” and previous attempts to classify it as a forgotten text, it is clear that this version was known in several different versions both prior to Saʿadiah’s time and centuries later.
-In fact, this version was well-known until roughly the mid-12th century and did not completely disappear even in the following centuries, when it was displaced by other versions.
+To summarize, the early text of Sefer Yeṣirah that was discovered in the Genizah rotulus and that was used by Saʿadiah in another variant can also be found in several independent branches: From copies of and commentaries on the treatise written in the East in the early 10th century to compilations of annotations and copies produced in various locales later in the Middle Ages.
+Thus, despite historically having been designated as “Saʿadiah’s recension” and despite previous attempts to classify it as a forgotten text, it is clear that this version was known in several different variants both prior to Saʿadiah’s time and centuries later.
+In fact, this version was well-known until roughly the mid-12th century and did not completely disappear even in the following centuries, when it was superseded by other versions.
 Still, there is no doubt that this version ultimately did not fare well in the course of the Sefer Yeṣirah’s reception history, to the point that it was almost completely forgotten over the course of later generations.

-The Relationship Between the Various Versions of the Treatises and Their Orders: Comparing the Version Contained in the Genizah Rotulus and Saʿadiah’s Commentary With the Long and Short Recensions
+The Relationship Between the Three Primary Versions of Sefer Yeṣirah and Their Orders

-The Early Version Contained in the Genizah and Its Order: A Structural Comparison to the Long Recension
+The Early Genizah-attested Version and Its Order: A Structural Comparison to the Long Recension